 Our applied sciences practice group offers forensic engineering and scientific investigation services.
-We intend to sell this practice group, and we expect to complete the sale prior to July 2003.
+We intend to sell the entire practice group.
+As of December 31, 2002, we sold a part of the applied sciences practice group for a total consideration of \$4.2 million, including a seven year note of \$2.0 million.
+We incurred a loss after taxes of \$891,000 in connection with this sale.
+We expect to complete the sale of the entire applied sciences practice group by the end of 2003.
 We intend to use the proceeds from the sale to reduce our outstanding debt under our credit facility.
-However, we cannot assure you that we will be able to sell our applied sciences practice group within the stated timeframe or at what price we will be able to sell it.
+However, we cannot assure you that we will be able to sell our entire applied sciences practice group within the stated timeframe or at what price we will be able to sell it.
 Depending on the sale price and the tax structure of the transaction, the amount realized after taxes from the sale may be less than the carrying value.